 - Let the meat sit for about 20 minutes, then rinse thoroughly.
 Place the strips of meat or poultry between layers of paper towel and press firmly to remove all the water.
 Cook as desired.

-Salt as a Meat Tenderizer
+How to Use Salt as a Meat Tenderizer

 This method works great for thick steaks and chops, especially on the grill.
 The salt draws water from the meat, then some of the salt is absorbed into the meat.
 Salt relaxes the muscle fibers, causing the meat to become more tender.
 The salty protein cells also tend to trap fat, making the meat juicier.

 - To use this method, coat – don’t sprinkle – the meat or poultry with salt.
 Let it rest for 20-60 minutes, but no more.
 Rinse the meat thoroughly and pat it completely dry with paper towels.
 Grill until desired doneness.